Mathew-Harvey/MsSubscriptionUI/HOW_TO_USE.md

 3. See all matching users as cards
 4. Click the one you want
 5. ✓ Company details auto-fill into Step 2!
+6. See their **current subscriptions** - know what they already have access to

 ---